 It is a key indicator of how efficiently a company produces and sells its products and services.

 Gross profit is calculated by subtracting the cost of goods sold (COGS) or cost of production from the total revenue generated from sales for a project, division, or total company.

 Total Revenue – Cost of Goods Sold (COGS) = Gross Profit

 Example: If your total revenue on a project was $1,000,000 and your cost of goods sold was $650,000, your gross profit on that project would be $350,000

 Total Revenue: $1,000,000 – Cost of Goods Sold: $650,000 = Gross Profit: $350,000

-Gross profit percentage: In plain English, this is the percentage of money you’ve made from selling a good or service – after you subtract the cost of producing that good or service.
+In plain English, this is the percentage of money you’ve made from selling goods or services – after subtracting the cost of producing those goods or services.